Fine Art in Uzbekistan

 Famous Uzbek Artists and Their Contributions

-• Rakhim Akhmedov (1921–2008) – A celebrated portraitist, capturing the spirit of Uzbek people.
+• Rakhim Akhmedov – master portraitist of Uzbek society.

 Art Museums and Galleries in Uzbekistan

-1. State Museum of Arts (Tashkent)
+• State Museum of Arts (Tashkent) – over 100,000 works, from ancient to modern.

-3. Center for Contemporary Art (Tashkent)
+• Center for Contemporary Art (Tashkent) – platform for modern installations and digital works.

 Modern Art Trends and Global Recognition